-There are a number of reasons why high cost structure does not have any significant relationship with turnaround strategies.
-Firstly, manufacturing firms suffered from difficulty in accessibility to suitable raw materials during the economic crisis of 199711998.
-This finding is consistent with the findings of lshida (2003), who found that Indonesian manufacturing firms found it difficult to access suitable raw materials because they depended heavily on imported inputs, while the currency is still depreciating.
+There are a number of reasons why high cost structure does not have any significant relationship with tur naround strategies.
+Firstly, manufacturing firms suffered from difficulty in accessibility 104 Jullimursyida Discussion and Conclusion to suitable raw materials during the economic crisis of 199711998.

+This finding is consistent with the findings of Ishida (2003), who found that Indonesian manufacturing firms found it difficult to access suitable raw materials because they depended heavily on imported inputs, while the currency is still depreciating.
 This finding is also supported by Dhanani (2000), who found that in 1997, the high price of imported raw materials in manufacturing firms, while intermediate inputs and components had risen.
 This was due to the lack of domestic suppliers, support industries and weak domestic industrial linkages.

 The absence of supplier and support industries is due primarily to the costly, risky and lengthy process of setting up such industries.
 It requires up to three years for certain vehicle component manufacturers for instance, with no guarantee of success, to be setup and running.
-For its part, apart from the generally content requirements, ineffective regulations on local the government was not actively involved in supporting the development of supplier and support industries, and the building of a strong group of domestic firms which could develop linkages with foreign establishments through effective extension services, technical support services and other similar firm level measures to build up local capabilities.
-Those problems contributed to the causes of the output of production decline in Indonesian manufacturing firms (Dhanani, 2000).
+For its part, apart from the generall y ineffective regulations on local content requirements, the government was not actively involved in supporting the development of supplier and support industries, and the building of a strong group of domestic firms which could develop linkages with foreign establishments through effective extension services, technical support services and other similar firm level measures to build up local capabilities.

+Those problems contributed to the causes of the output of production decline in

+Indonesian manufacturing firms (Dhanani, 2000).
 Secondly, until 2000, the manufacturing firms still faced difficult accessibility to suitable man power.
-This finding is in line with the finding of Dhanani (2000) that found there is relatively weak high level human resources in manufacturing firms, particularly the ability to reverse-engineer and adapt foreign technology to domestic markets, products and scales of production.
+This finding is in line with the finding of Dhanani (2000) that found there is relatively weak high level human resources in manufacturing firms, particularly the ability to reverse -engineer and adapt foreign technology to domestic markets, products and scales of production.

 In Indonesia, institutions for higher learning for science and engineering produced poor quality graduates who were unable to work independently, and who had inadequate general skills in problem solving, analyzing technical problems, teamwork, technical report writing and oral presentation.
-As for in-plant training, the majority of firms found it unnecessary to train their workforce due to the dominance of simple processes in their plants.
-Those that did, mostly in the higher-technology category, however have not done it systematically or extensively (Dhanani, 2000).
+As for in -plant training, the majority of firms found it unnecessary to train their workforce due to the dominance of simple processes in their plants.